hieifyd/portfolio/FinalProject2.md

 ## First draft of presentation
-I created my first draft of presentation, I combined all the wireframes and storyborads.
-Based on those materials, I created the a demo on Shorthand for user research.
+I combined all the wireframes and storyborads to create my first version of presentation.
+Using all those materials, I created the a presentation, including visualizations, on Shorthand for user research.

-Below is the link for my frist draft:
+Below is the link for my frist draft.:

 https://preview.shorthand.com/dC8n193x62hdUikv

-## Wireframe

-## StoryBoard

 ## User Research

 ### Research Protocol

-a. the target audience you hope to reach with your story
+#### a. the target audience you hope to reach with your story

 The purpose of my presentation is to demonstrate whether an electric vehicle, either BEV or PHEV, is an good option while considering purchsing a vehicle.

 Based on the intention of my presentation, the ideal target audience would be people who are considering buying a vehicle.

-b. your approach to identifying representative individuals to interview
+#### b. your approach to identifying representative individuals to interview

 Since my target audience is potential vehicle buyers, I've identified the following individuals as representatives